abrarzihan1/room-selection-app/README.md

 # TeachSpace - Classroom and Facility Booking System

-TeachSpace is a web-based application designed to streamline the process of reserving classrooms and facilities for academic purposes.
+TeachSpace is a Web-based application designed to streamline the process of reserving classrooms and facilities for academic purposes.
 By centralizing and automating the booking process, it enhances efficiency and convenience for professors.

 ## Features: